-Sheffield Olympic Legacy Park has been shortlisted in two categories for the 2020 Sheffield City Region Property Awards which recognise and celebrate property developments and contributions to the region over the last 12 months.
+Sheffield Hallam University’s Advanced Wellbeing Research Centre and Sheffield Olympic Legacy Park have been shortlisted in two categories for the 2020 Sheffield City Region Property Awards which recognise and celebrate property developments and contributions to the region over the last 12 months.

 Two new award categories have been introduced for this year’s event and Sheffield Olympic Legacy Park has been shortlisted in both – the ‘Outstanding Development of the Year’ for Sheffield Hallam University’s Advanced Wellbeing Research Centre (AWRC) and ‘Design Excellence of the Year’ for HLM Architect’s design of the AWRC.

 Richard Caborn, Project Lead for Sheffield Olympic Legacy Park, said: “The Park’s legacy objectives are to improve economic opportunities, health and physical activity levels in the local community and the AWRC plays a pivotal part in delivering these.

 “We are delighted that the development has been recognised in this way for the unique contribution it is already making, and will continue to make, to the economic and physical health of not only this region, but nationally and internationally.”